nicoaira/GINFINITY/README.md

 **Arguments and detailed usage instructions for all command-line tools (`ginfinity-embed`, `ginfinity-compute-distances`, `ginfinity-generate-windows`, and `ginfinity-train`) can be found in the dedicated scripts documentation: [`src/ginfinity/scripts/scripts_README.md`](src/ginfinity/scripts/scripts_README.md).**

 (Note: The path to `scripts_README.md` will be relative to the cloned repository if you're viewing it locally.
 If the package is installed, users might need to refer to the repository to view this specific README.)

-## Important Notes
-- Ensure your PyTorch and PyTorch Geometric versions are compatible and correctly installed for your system (CPU or specific CUDA version).

 ## Related Repositories